cloud-carbon-footprint/cloud-carbon-footprint/.changeset/eighty-jeans-suffer.md

 '@cloud-carbon-footprint/integration-tests': patch
 ---

-Updates depedancies to the latest
+Updates dependencies to the latest